pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v8-1/index.md

 Besides all these new commands, we've also made some changes to some existing commands.
 A few bugs have been fixed and the codebase has been polished.
 Changes include an enhancement to the way we may [activate the specified Microsoft 365 tenant connection](#Enhacemenets-to-connection-use-command).

-### Enhacemenets to connection use command
+### Enhancements to connection use command

-One of CLI for Microsoft 365 biggest advantages is to be able to connect to multiple accounts (tenants) and just switch connections when needed instead of having have to log in and out everytime.
-In this release we enhanced the `connection use` command in a way that it will present you a prompt with a list of all your connections so it is super easy to just pick the correct one and perform the switch.
+One of the CLI for Microsoft 365 biggest advantages is to be able to connect to multiple accounts (tenants) and just switch connections when needed instead of having to log in and out every time.
+In this release, we enhanced the `connection use` command in a way that it will present you a prompt with a list of all your connections so it is super easy to just pick the correct one and perform the switch.

 // TODO: add image